Fitness Trackers, IoT Devices, and the Forensic Evidence They Create

 Trucking Accident, Personal Injury, and a Smart Crank Shaft

 In this case, the plaintiff argued that a truck pulled in front of a cyclist, causing them to hit the side of the truck at high speed, and resulting in serious injury.
-The cyclist had a number of high-tech gadgets including a fitness watch and a smart crankshaft connected to the bike, which measured the wattage output, or pedaling power, of the cyclist.
+The cyclist had a number of high-tech gadgets including a fitness watch and a smart crankshaft connected to the bike, which measured the wattage output, or pedalling power, of the cyclist.
 According to these smart devices, the cyclist never slows down.
 The intersection was clear with no other vehicles or visual obstructions.
-No brakes and full-out pedaling supported the defense theory that the cyclist saw the intersection was clear, put their head down to get aerodynamic, pedaled vigorously, and never looked up.
+No brakes and full-out pedalling supported the defence theory that the cyclist saw the intersection was clear, put their head down to get aerodynamic, pedalled vigorously, and never looked up.